- Refined user interface is fun to use

 - The most powerful phone on the market

-The Samsung Galaxy S8 is one of the most powerful phones we've ever tested, and anyone who doesn't buy a Samsung because of the user interface is living in past.
+The Samsung Galaxy S8 is still one of the more powerful phones we've tested, even in 2018, and anyone who doesn't buy a Samsung because of the user interface is living in the past.

-That's not to say that everyone is going to love the Touchwiz* UI straight away, but to not even bother checking out a Samsung phone because you didn't like the user interface in 2013 is pointless.
+That's not to say that everyone is going to love the Samsung Experience UI straight away, but to not even bother checking out a Samsung phone because you didn't like the user interface in 2013 is pointless.

 Things are miles better now in the interface, and Samsung has worked hard making everything appear where it should.